UCL/dcprogs/documentation/source/install/install.rst

 *******************************

-Compiling DCProgs
+Compiling HJCFIT
 =================

-A couple of design  decisions affect the compilation of DCProgs.
+A couple of design  decisions affect the compilation of HJCFIT.

 * `c++11 <http://en.wikipedia.org/wiki/C%2B%2B11>`_ is the new standard for
     the C++ programming languages.
 It is almost fully implemented by modern